Money saving tips

 Buses

-If you are 22 and under you can apply for free bus travel, this allows your to travel anywhere in Scotland by bus.
-Under 22s free bus travel | Transport Scotland
+If you are 22 and under you can apply for free bus travel, which allows you to travel anywhere in Scotland by bus.

-If you are over 22 and living in Edinburgh you can purchase a ridacard from Lothian Buses.
+If you are over 22 and living in Edinburgh you can purchase a Ridacard from Lothian Buses.
 This can be cheaper than buying a ticket every day if you use the bus or trams regularly.
 If you only use a bus a few times a week, then perhaps using your debit card and taking advantage of Lothian buses Tap Tap Cap can save money.

 Trains

 If you are travelling from further away and need to use a train, you can purchase a 16-25 Railcard, this will give you discount on off-peak and anytime rail fares in the UK.
 You could also use it to go a little further to explore parts of the UK or visit friends and family.
-Just because the card is called 16-25 does not mean you have to be between 16 and 25, students who are older can also purchase this card, you will just need to download a form from the website below and get it completed at the iPoint on campus.
+Just because the card is called 16-25 does not mean you have to be between 16 and 25, students who are older can also purchase this card, you will just need to download a form from the website below and get it completed at the receptions on campus.

 Student Travel Card - 16-25 Railcard